sheffield-bioinformatics-core/rnaseq-beginners/index.md

 The question we are asking here is;

-> ***"Are the number of DE genes associated with Theme X significantly greater than what we might expect by chance alone?"***
+> ***"Are the number of DE genes associated with Gene Set X significantly greater than what we might expect by chance alone?"***

 We can answer this question by knowing